dora-metrics/pelorus/docs/Configuration.md

 # Configuration

-## Configuring The Pelorus Stack
+## Configuring the Pelorus stack

 The Pelorus stack (Prometheus, Grafana, Thanos, etc.) is configured by changing the `values.yaml` file that is passed to Helm.
-The recommended practice is to make a copy of the one [values.yaml](https://github.com/konveyor/pelorus/blob/master/charts/pelorus/values.yaml) file and [charts/pelorus/configmaps/](https://github.com/konveyor/pelorus/tree/master/charts/pelorus/configmaps) directory, and store in in your own configuration repo for safe keeping, and updating.
-Once established, you can make configuration changes by updating your `charts/pelorus/configmaps` files with `values.yaml` and applying the changes like so:
+The recommended practice is to make a copy of the  [values.yaml](https://GitHub.com/konveyor/pelorus/blob/master/charts/pelorus/values.yaml) file and [charts/pelorus/configmaps/](https://GitHub.com/konveyor/pelorus/tree/master/charts/pelorus/configmaps) directory, and store it in a local configuration repo for safe development.
+Once tested, update the `charts/pelorus/configmaps` files with `values.yaml` and apply the changes.

 ```
 oc apply -f `myclusterconfigs/pelorus/configmaps